Faith briefs: Local churches plan services, both in-person and online

 Epworth United Methodist Church

 Epworth United Methodist Church, 2447 Ave.
 B, is handicap accessible.
 Membership is not necessary to participate.
 Church activities are closed until Jan.
 10. Church services are now online at 10 a.m. on Sunday mornings, through Facebook Live.
-The Scripture for this coming Sunday is Ephesians 3:1-12 and Matthew 2:1-12.
+The Scripture for this coming Sunday is Acts 19:1-7 and Mark 1:4-11.
 We are in prayer for all those affected by this virus.
 Prayer requests: epworthumccb.org/about-us/our-values.
 Office hours are 8:30 a.m. to 12:30 p.m.
 Monday through Friday.
 The church’s phone is 712-323-3124.
 Check out the church online at facebook.com/pages/epworth.

 Hazel Dell United Methodist Church, 23109 205th St., is handicap-accessible.
 Membership is not necessary to participate.
 Church activities are closed until Jan.
 10. Church services are now online at 10 a.m. on Sundays on Facebook Live.
-The Scripture for this coming Sunday is Ephesians 3:1-12 and Matthew 2:1-12.
+The Scripture for this coming Sunday is Acts 19:1-7 and Mark 1:4-11.
 We are in prayer for all those affected by this virus.
 The church’s phone is 712-310-2831.
 Check out the church online at facebook.com/hazeldellumccb.

+New Horizon Presbyterian Church leadership has decided to continue with online-only worship services for the month of January.
+The sanctuary will be closed for in-person worship through January, and we will continue to post an online service each Sunday at 10 a.m. on our Facebook page: facebook.com/newhorizonpc.
+We will also continue to have a Zoom fellowship time before Sunday services, with slightly altered times from 9:15 to 9:45 a.m.
+As January progresses, we will keep you updated on service plans for February.

+Community of Christ Church is located at 140 W. Kanesville Blvd., Council Bluffs.
+The theme this week is “Wind Upon the waters” with Scriptures: Gen 1:1-5/1-3-8 IV, Psalm 29, Acts 19:1-7, and Mark 1:4-11.
+At this time, the church is not having services until at least Jan.
+10. Please call the church office at 712-323-4498 for any updates.
+The church is following the guidelines Our World Church has for gatherings or services.
+We want to emphasize prevention.
+There are some virtual ministries out on the Our World Church website, just access ongoing ministries: cofchrist.org.